RooneyMcNibNug/OpenBSD-Config/Workstation/Why/INDEX.md

 with a practically secure setup from the start, but further allow the crafting of a safer and more customized environment through applied principals of entropy, permissions, enecryption, etc.

+## "Libre"
+OpenBSD uses _only_ free software and components in its base system - down to the source and even binaries.